anytimesoftware/cogkno/README.md

-what can it mean, to a daydream believer?
+### what can it mean, to a daydream believer?

-# AI System Design: Technical Overview
+# cogkno: Technical Overview

 ## Table of Contents
 1. [LLM Agent](#llm-agent)